tmarshall07/mrkrjs/packages/mrkrjs/README.md

 </div>

 # MrkrJS
-Mrkr is a simple utility to apply styles to highlighted text either using the native cursor or programmatically with a set of number offsets.
+Mrkr is a simple utility to apply arbitrary styles to highlighted text either using the native cursor or programmatically with a set of number offsets.

 # Installation
 ```bash